Weekly review of Azerbaijani currency rates

 1.99572

-The official exchange rate of manat to Russian ruble set by the CBA remained unchanged last week.
+The official exchange rate of manat to Russian ruble set by the CBA increased by 0.0001 manats or 0.37 percent.

 |